PatMatSK/sudoku-solver-visualisation/README.md

 -

 To solve sudoku is used brute force.
-Solver requires sudoku grid in .txt file(
+Solver requires sudoku grid in .txt file(detailed description below).

 Requirements:
 - tkinter